 Happy Ending to My Communication with Salvadore

-The situation and Sal’s demeanor was so dire, everyone involved decided to fast forward their plans and send him across the country right away.
+The situation and Sal’s demeanor were so dire, everyone involved decided to fast-forward their plans and send him across the country right away.

 She told me that ever since he first arrived at his new place in Florida Sal has been perfect.
 “He is a brand-new horse,” she said.
 “He gets along with the other horses (in fact has become best friends with one of them) at the farm, and happily lets people ride and groom him, showing none of his previous behaviors.”

-After that conversation I checked in with Sal for an animal communication update with him.
-He told me that in the final days before they decided to expedite their plans to move him to Florida he had become so miserable he had given up on life.
+After that conversation, I checked in with Sal for an animal communication update.
+He told me that in the final days before they decided to expedite their plans to move him to Florida, he had become so miserable he had given up on life.
 He didn’t care if he lived or died.

-Although he is still adapting to the new place on the ranch, with other horses, a trainer and owner who is a vet that understands and communicate with him, he is so much happier.
-His days are full with people and other horses and a few ranch dogs that he shares his new home with.
+He is still adapting to his new home, the other horses, his trainer and owner who is a vet that understands and communicates with him.
+But he is so much happier.
+His days are full of people and other horses and a few dog residents at his new ranch home.

 The gentle, proud, cooperative Salvadore is once again able to shine.

-Animals sometimes have no way of communication their needs except for acting out until someone listens.
-Animal Communication with a Horse, or any other animal, is one of the best methods of creating a relationship that is truly two-sided so that it works for both human and animal.
-Luckily for Salvadore this story had a happy ending.
+Animals sometimes have no way of communicating their needs except by acting out until someone listens.
+Animal Communication with a Horse, or any other animal, is one of the best methods of creating a relationship that is truly two-sided.
+One that works for both humans and animals.
+Luckily for Salvadore, this story had a happy ending.

 Note: This true story was written with permission from Salvadore’s human companions.

-One Reply to “Animal Communication with a Horse – A Sad Story with a Happy Ending”
+One Reply to “Animal Communication with a Horse – Sad Story: Happy Ending”

 Comments are closed.